Warp

 What this tier adds

-Unlimited seats, custom shared credit pools, advanced spend controls, self-hosted cloud agents, white-glove onboarding, and dedicated account manager vs. Business.
+Adds unlimited seats, custom shared credit pools, advanced spend controls, enterprise data governance, self-hosted cloud agents, BYO-LLM, and white-glove onboarding.

 Hidden costs & gotchas